nwjs/nw.js/docs/For Users/Advanced/Transparent Window.md

 ## Basic Requirements

+The transparent feature is supposed to work with frameless window.

 ### Windows

 The transparent feature is only supported on Vista and above with DWM (Desktop Window Manager) enabled.
 Transparency might not work on classic theme / basic version of the OS, or using remote desktop.